 Has your VW shifter suddenly gotten loose?

 Make your MK5, MK6, Volkswagen, Audi, Seat or Skoda shifter good and tight again with our replacement shift cable bushing set.
 These custom made Delrin and UHMW polyethylene shifter bushings replace the spongy rubber bushings for the side to side and front to back shift cables.
 Prevents you from having to buy $400 worth of shift cables from the dealer when only the end bushings disintegrate.
-Guaranteed for as long as you own your car!
+Proudly made in the USA and guaranteed for as long as you own your car!
 Also fits B6 and B7 Passat, too.

 Important note: Due to the bonded construction of the front to back cable end, the larger front to back cable bushing contained in this kit should only be used when the original cable end bushing has gone bad.
 The reason for this is that the original bushing is co-molded and bonded to the plastic cable end and unless it has already started going bad it is likely that you will not get good results when replacing a bushing that has not separated from the plastic ring on the end of the shift cable.
 We highly suggest that you do not use this kit preemptively.